irismessage/irismessage.github.io/_posts/2021-12-21-kings-quit.md

 To play King's Quit you need any normal release of the 1991 multimedia version, and the audio resource file from the obscure 1995 SierraOriginals release.
 The SierraOriginals version is the *only* version with the unique audio resource file which makes the glitch work.

 I've sourced and mirrored these files so that you can download them easily.
-The total download size is about 200MB.
 I'm currently personally seeding the torrent files if you want faster download from archive.org.

 ### Downloads